Comprehensive health insurance, 14 vacation days, 2 personal days, 7 professional meeting days

-This is a one year specialized residency training program designed to prepare an infectious diseases clinical pharmacy specialist.
+This is a one year specialized residency training program designed to prepare the resident to become an infectious diseases clinical pharmacy specialist.

-Infectious diseases residency program at MSKCC would provide the resident advanced training in infectious diseases pharmacotherapy for a variety of medical and surgical patients, both adult and pediatric, in mostly the inpatient setting with some outpatient experiences.
-The antimicrobial stewardship component would allow opportunity to improve leadership skills and collaborate with multiple disciplines on quality improvement projects, guideline development and implementation as well as education.
-Infections in immunocompromised patients is a particular strength of the training at MSKCC and the resident would be offered research opportunities.
+The infectious diseases pharmacy residency program at MSKCC provides the resident advanced training in infectious diseases pharmacotherapy for a variety of medical and surgical patients, both adult and pediatric, in mostly the inpatient setting with some outpatient experiences.
+The antimicrobial stewardship component allows opportunity to improve leadership skills and collaborate with multiple disciplines on quality improvement projects, guideline development and implementation, as well as education.
+Infections in immunocompromised patients is a particular strength of the training at MSKCC.
 Longitudinal involvement with the Antimicrobial Subcommittee of the Pharmacy & Therapeutics Committee and completion of a research project are required.
-The program will provide the Resident with broad range of clinical and research opportunities.
-The program is flexible to integrate the professional goals of the Resident.
-After completing this residency, the Resident will have gained the knowledge and experience to be a competent Infectious Diseases Pharmacy Practitioner.
+The program will provide the resident with broad range of clinical and research opportunities.
+The program is flexible to integrate the professional goals of the resident.
+After completing this program, the resident will have gained the knowledge and experience to be a competent infectious diseases pharmacy practitioner.

 PGY-2 ID Pharmacy Residency Curriculum

 ID Consult Service (Adult and Pediatric): 8 weeks

 Transplant ID Consult Service (Adult and Pediatric): 8 weeks